 Kitchen Cabinet Finish Characteristics

-Stain toner characteristics vary with different wood species, grains and end cuts.
-Once the stain is applied it is hand wiped to remove excess stain.
-There can be small amount of residue build up in small notches and where door panels and frames come together.
-This is a normal part of the stain finish and cannot be prevented.
-No matter which species you choose, please keep in mind that no two pieces of wood are exactly the same.
-Stains are likely to exaggerate the difference between open and closed grains and other markings in wood.
-Grain variation and color change should be expected.
-As hardwood ages, it will darken when exposed to different types of light.
-Color differences or changes in wood can also be caused by exposure to harsh chemicals, extreme heat or other contributing external conditions.
-Based on independent testing, discoloration will occur to doors, drawers and cabinet parts after prolonged exposure to tobacco smoke.
-This is especially noticeable on white and other lighter finishes.
+Color change can also be expected because as hardwood ages, it will darken when exposed to different types of light.
+In addition, color differences or changes in wood can be caused by exposure to harsh chemicals, extreme heat, moisture, or other contributing external conditions.
+Based on independent testing, discoloration will occur to doors, drawers, and cabinet parts after prolonged exposure to tobacco smoke.
+This is especially noticeable on lighter finishes.
 However, we do not warranty any of our finishes against discoloration due to exposure to smoke.

 It's always wise to order sample doors because everything will look a bit different depending on the amount of light you have in your space.
 You will spend a lot of time in your kitchen so make sure to consider what overall look and feel you are going for when you choose your new cabinets.